deployd/docs/docs/collections/reference/dpd-js.md

 The `.post(id, object, fn)` function, or `.post(object, fn)` where `object` has an `id` property, will update an object.
 Using the `.post()` function in this way behaves the same as the `put()` function.

-This is useful if you want to insert an object if it does not exist and update it if it does.
+This is useful when you want to insert an object if it does not exist and update it if it does.

 #### .put([id or query], object, fn) <!-- api -->

 ##### Updating an Object

 The `.put(id, object, fn)` function will update an object that is already in the collection.
 It will only change the properties that are provided.
-It is also possible to incrementally update certain properties; see [Updating Objects in Collections](../updating-objects.md) for details.
+It is also possible to incrementally update certain properties; see [Updating Objects in Collections](./updating-objects.md) for details.

     // Update a todo
     dpd.todos.put("91c621a3026ca8ef", {title: "Walk the cat"}, function(result, error)) {